ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/data-formats/json/exporting.md

 ## Compact way to export JSON data and structure

-A more efficient way to have data, as well as it’s structure, is to use [JSONCompactEachRowWithNamesAndTypes](/docs/en/interfaces/formats.md/#jsoncompacteachrowwithnamesandtypes) format:
+A more efficient way to have data, as well as it's structure, is to use [JSONCompactEachRowWithNamesAndTypes](/docs/en/interfaces/formats.md/#jsoncompacteachrowwithnamesandtypes) format:

 ```sql
 SELECT * FROM sometable FORMAT JSONCompactEachRowWithNamesAndTypes